ariley215/reading-notes/AZ-204/Module-21.md

 3. **Explore Hierarchical Keys and Labels**: Organize your configuration data using a hierarchical key structure and leverage labels to create variants.
 4. **Integrate with Your Application**: Use the appropriate client library to connect your application to the App Configuration store and retrieve the necessary configuration data.

-Got it, my apologies.
-Here is the full text with the changes you requested:

 # Manage Application Features with Azure App Configuration